 The results from all the tests show that SVE can be used to extract TCE contaminants from clay soil.

-However, removal is however subjected to mass transfers limitations, which reduce the efficiency of the extraction.
+However, removal is subject to mass transfer limitations, which reduce the efficiency of the extraction.

 Removal efficiency between 33% and 53% were obtained during the extraction experiments, indicating that a large amount of initial mass still resides in to the system and that total removal would take a long time.
-Higher extraction mass is obtained for experiment conducted at 2/3 of the maximum pump vacuum, which tend to have lower flow rates.
-Although slightly variation in the measures are shows are shows for experiments delivery CaCl2 brine and methanol, the difference is not significant as all average values and within one standard deviation of the mean.
+Higher extraction mass was obtained for experiments conducted at 2/3 of the maximum pump vacuum, which tend to have lower flow rates.
+Although slight variations in the measurements are observed for experiments using CaCl2 brine and methanol, the difference is not significant.

 Measured temperatures through the soil bed during the extraction process indicate a significant variation in temperature.
 That variation occurs between the top layer of the aerator and the injection wells layer.
-Temperatures show a tendency to decrease in a short period of time, and then maintain a constant rage of values.
-Lower temperatures under extraction process are attributed to cooling effect of water in the system and TCE volatilization.
+Temperatures show a tendency to decrease during short periods, and then maintain a constant range of values.
+Lower temperatures under during the extraction process are attributed to cooling effect of water in the system and TCE volatilization.

-Average removal times for the initial extraction by experimental condition, indicate that the TCE vapor is extracted faster for dry conditions at max pump vacuum (M-E1-2) and it is extracted slower in wetted conditions at 2/3 max pump vacuum (I-E7-9).
+Average removal times for the initial extraction by experimental conditions, indicate that the TCE vapor is extracted faster for dry conditions at max pump vacuum (M-E1-2) and it is extracted slower in wetter conditions at 2/3 max pump vacuum (I-E7-9).

 RECOMMENDATIONS